keycloak/keycloak/examples/authz/photoz/README.md

     * For instance, Alice can create, view and delete her albums.

 * Only the owner and administrators can delete albums.
-Here we are considering policies based on the *urn:photoz.com:scopes:album:delete*
+Here we are considering policies based on the *urn:photoz.com:scopes:album:delete* scope

     * For instance, only Alice can delete her album.

 * Only administrators can access the Administration API (which basically provides ways to query albums for all users)

+* Administrators are only authorized to access resources if the client's ip address is well known

 That said, this application will show you how to use the Keycloak to define policies using: